-May 12, 1984: The day Ivan Lendl thrashed Jimmy Connors 6-0, 6-0
+May 12, 1984: The day Jimmy Connors was thrashed 6-0, 6-0 by Ivan Lendl

 Every day, Tennis Majors takes you back in time to relive a tennis event which happened on this specific day.
-On May 12th, 1984, Ivan Lendl humiliated Jimmy Connors in 52 minutes.
+On May 12th, 1984, Ivan Lendl humiliated Jimmy Connors in 52 minutes

-What happened on that day: Lendl gives Connors a beatdown
+What happened on that day?

 The players: Jimmy Connors and Ivan Lendl

 Jimmy Connors, born in 1952, was one of the greatest tennis players of his time.
-Coached by his mother Gloria, Connors was one of the first players to hit the ball flat and mainly from the baseline.
+Coached by his mother Gloria, Connors was one of the first players to hit the ball flat and predominantly from the baseline.
 Hitting the ball on the rise, his game would hugely influence future generations of tennis players.
 “Jimbo” turned pro in 1972 and became world No 1 by 1974.
-In fact, that year, he won three out of the four Grand Slam tournaments and was not permitted to participate in Roland-Garros, the fourth one, because he had signed up for World Team Tennis.
+In fact, that year, he won three out of the four Grand Slam tournaments and was not allowed to participate in Roland-Garros, the fourth one, because he had signed up for World Team Tennis.

 He stayed at the top of the ATP Rankings for a record of 160 weeks in a row, from 1974 to 1977.
-Losing his throne to Bjorn Borg on August 23, 1977, for just one week, he had reclaimed it for another 84 weeks until the spring of 1979.
+Losing his throne to Bjorn Borg on August 23, 1977, for just one week, he reclaimed it for another 84 weeks until the spring of 1979.
 He had won five Grand Slams titles to that day: the Australian Open (1974), Wimbledon (1974) and the US Open (1974, 1976, 1978).

 In the years 1979-1981, Connors did not perform as well as in his peak years, not reaching any Grand Slam final.
 He made a blistering comeback in 1982-83, becoming world No 1 again by claiming three more Grand Slam titles: Wimbledon in 1982, and the US Open in 1982 and 1983, taking his total of Major titles to eight.
 In May 1984, he was still ranked No 3.

 Born in 1960, Ivan Lendl was No 2 in the world in May 1984, behind John McEnroe.
 After turning professional in 1978, he had stood as one of the four best players in the world since 1980, along with Borg, McEnroe and Connors.
-Although he had already 39 ATP tournaments, including the Grand Prix Masters in 1981 (defeating Vitas Gerulaitis, (6-7, 2-6, 7-6, 6-2, 6-4), he had never claimed a Grand Slam title.
+Although he had already won 39 ATP titles, including the Grand Prix Masters in 1981 (defeating Vitas Gerulaitis, (6-7, 2-6, 7-6, 6-2, 6-4), he had never claimed a Grand Slam title.
 In fact, he had been defeated four times in Grand Slam finals, including twice by Jimmy Connors at the US Open in 1982 and 1983.

-The place: Forest Hills, N.Y.
+The place: Forest Hills, New York

-The story took place at Forest Hills, in Queens, New York, at the West Side Tennis Club.
+The story takes place at Forest Hills in Queens, New York, at the West Side Tennis Club.
 This venue had hosted the US Open on grass for 50 years, until 1975, before switching to American clay (known as har-tru).
 In 1978, the growth of the event required the tournament to move to Flushing Meadows.
 The Forest Hills tennis club also hosted no fewer than 10 Davis Cup ties played on its 14,000-seat Center Court, which was built in 1923 and which still stands today.
-It was a special place in tennis history, a place Connors knew very well, as he had picked up two US Open crowns there, on two different surfaces, in 1974 and 1976.
+It was a special place in tennis history, a place Connors knew very well, as he had picked up two US Open titles there, on two different surfaces, in 1974 and 1976.

 The facts: Connors had the edge in the rivalry

 In the semi-finals of the WCT Tournament of Champions, Connors and Lendl met for the 16th time.
-Connors led 11-4, but he had won their first eight meetings when he was in his prime and the Czech was still a rookie on the tour.
+Connors led the head-to-head 11-4, but he had won their first eight meetings when he was in his prime and the Czech was still a rookie on the tour.
 Their rivalry had taken an interesting turn since Connors called Lendl “chicken” in a press conference in 1981.

 In 1984, a few weeks before the Tournament of Champions, they faced each other in the final in Rotterdam.
 Ivan Lendl was leading 6-0 1-0 when they were interrupted, by a bomb scare and didn’t finish the match.

-That day, on har-tru, the American clay, Lendl gave Connors no pace.
+On this day, on har-tru, the American clay, Lendl gave Connors no pace.
 Playing high and slow with a lot of spin, or using his recently improved backhand slice, he knew that the American was a counter puncher and would struggle to create pace himself.
 The players engaged in long, slow rallies from the baseline and Connors started to get frustrated and impatient.
 Lendl’s plan was working and, making only two unforced errors, he claimed the first set, 6-0.
-Ultimately, the lefty tried to attack the net to break Lendl’s defensive strategy but the Czech was ready for it and was maybe the best in the world when it came to passing shots.
+Ultimately, the left-hander tried to attack the net to break Lendl’s defensive strategy but the Czech was ready for it and was maybe the best in the world when it came to passing shots.

-He went on to seal the second set without losing a game, giving a previously unseen double-bagel to the American legend, here at Forest Hills, on his own lands.
+He went on to seal the second set without losing a game, giving a previously unseen double-bagel to the American legend, here at Forest Hills, on his own home grounds.
 Connors had won only 16 points and obtained only two game points in this 52-minute nightmare, the worst loss of his long career.
 Ivan “Chicken” Lendl could enjoy the moment.

 What happened next?
 McEnroe takes the title

-The next day, Lendl would be defeated in the final at Forest-Hills by John McEnroe (6-4, 6-2).
+The next day, Lendl would be defeated in the final at Forest Hills by John McEnroe (6-4, 6-2).

 A few weeks later, at Roland-Garros, Lendl would finally claim the first of eight Grand Slam titles, defeating McEnroe in one of the most famous matches in tennis history (3-6, 2-6, 6-4, 7-5, 7-5).
 He would become world No 1 again in 1985 and he would claim three consecutive titles at the US Open, where he would appear in the final eight years in a row between 1982 and 1989.